 Replaced the Square Sail By the 6th Century

 The lateen sail had mostly replaced the square sail by the 6th century in the Mediterranean.
 The lateen sail was also used by the Byzantine dromon war gallery, which was the most important warship of the Byzantine period.
-The lateen sail has also used as the flagship of Belisarius in 532 AD.
+The lateen sail has used as the flagship of Belisarius in 532 AD as well.

 More excavations showed evidence that many navies used the lateen sail from the 6th to the 10th century.
 The lateen sail slightly changed in the 13th century, after sailors developed the hook-shaped masthead.

 Arabs Used Lateen Sails for Muslim-led Fleets

 The Arabs used the lateen sail thru the Copts, mostly the crewmen for Muslim-led fleets for centuries.
 It was the Arabs who developed the lateen sail.
 Later on, sailors used it in the Mediterranean.
 Only after the 14th century did the Atlantic and Baltic vessels switch to using the lateen sail.
 Northern Europe adapted to using the lateen sail in the Late Middle Ages.

 With more maneuverability, merchants could now sail out of the Mediterranean into the Atlantic.
 These ships usually had three or more lateen sails.

 Square sails run across a boat catch the wind quite well.
 These sails are quite hard to set, enabling the boat to drive while heading out into the wind.
 Lateen sails are fore-and-aft that lie along the boat’s length and can be controlled.
 This allows the boat to sail windward.
 The boat is more maneuverable and can tack and beat into the wind.

 However, there were instances when boats would still use the square sail even after introducing the lateen sail.
 While the lateen sail provided more maneuverability and flexibility, the square sail gives stability when the winds are constant.

 How the Lateen Sail Affected the Age of Exploration